maryambkhan/cpnt262-landingpage/README.md

  i am going to do that with posts becouse i want to add two different kinds of posts.
 - I just created a search bar to fillter the search like i am looking for lipstick so i can get related to that
 - Having little trouble making it work i am not sure what is wrong ifollowed the documents too
+- I just cant figuer it out i need more practice with javascript

 ### Attributions